How to Run Laravel in Windows 10 Using WSL 2 and Ubuntu 20.04

 Restart your machine to complete the WSL install and update to WSL 2.

 Next, we'll update WSL 1 to WSL 2.
 Download this package from Microsoft's website: WSL2 Linux kernel update package for x64 machines.
 Once the package successfully downloaded, run it with by double-clicking it.
-You will be prompted for elevated permissions, select "yes" to approve this installation.
+You will be prompted for elevated permissions, select "Yes" or "OK" to approve this installation.

 wsl --set-default-version 2